 A public list of current, expired, and revoked charity licences is available on the CBS Public Charities Register.

-Charities that fundraise through lotteries and bingo must obtain a separate license (further information is below).
+Charities that fundraise through lotteries and bingo must obtain a separate licence (further information is below).

 Fundraiser lotteries and bingo

-CBS also regulates fundraiser lotteries and bingo under the Lottery and Gaming Act 1936 (SA).
+CBS also regulates fundraiser lotteries and bingo under the Lotteries Act 2019 (SA).

 New lottery rules apply from 10 December 2021.
 For more information, visit the CBS website.